tomkalervo/tomkalervo.github.io/_posts/2025-01-06-Saved-Santa.markdown

 Advent of Code (AOC) is a website that celebrates its 10th anniversary this year.
 Each year, starting on December 1st and running through December 25th, a new challenge is published daily.
 Some are harder than others, and in general, the difficulty increases with each passing day.

+You can explore my full solutions to Advent of Code 2024 on GitHub: [Advent of Code 2024](https://github.com/tomkalervo/adventofcode2024/tree/main).

 ![AOC2024](/assets/img/aoc_complete_2024.png)

 ## A Bumpy Road